WolfeQuilting/wolfequilting.github.io/recipes/zucchini-quiche.md

 In a bowl, whisk the cream, eggs, and spices.

 Press the pie crust into a 9″ pie plates.
 (Option to brush an egg white over the crust.)
 Sprinkle a small amount of cheese over the crust.
 Add the zucchini mixture, draining if needed.
-Pour the egg mixture over the pie and top with the remianing cheese.
+Pour the egg mixture over the pie and top with the remaining cheese.

 Bake at 375′ for 40-45 minutes or until golden brown.